 - ‘Class actions, the regulatory state and the duty of the court to justice’, The Barrister, 2010, (43), 28-29

-Paul studied History at Durham University before being called to the Bar.
-He is a former Harold G Fox Scholar and spent a year working at McCarthy Tetrault LLP, Toronto, Canada.
-Paul also spent a year a Parliamentary Assistant in the European Parliament in Brussels.
+Paul studied History at Durham University before being award a Benefactor’s Scholarship and being called to the Bar by Middle Temple in October 2007.
+Upon being called to the Bar Paul was awarded the Harold G Fox Scholarship and spent a year working at McCarthy Tétrault LLP, Toronto, Canada.
+He then spent a further year as a Parliamentary Assistant in the European Parliament, Brussels before commencing his pupillage on the Western Circuit.

 Paul Wilmshurst is an independent self-employed barrister registered with the Bar Standards Board of England (ref. no 52448); whose practice is governed by the Code of Conduct of the Bar of England and Wales which code can be found at www.barstandardsboard.org.uk; has full professional liability insurance provided by the Bar Mutual Indemnity Fund Limited (ref BM 2930/065) (details of the world-wide cover are provided at www.barmutual.co.uk); is registered for VAT (reg. no. 996 532 9592); and can be contacted during chambers opening hours by telephone at 02074045055 or by e-mail at email@example.com.